hashgraph/guardian/docs/policy-workflow-creation-using-the-guardian-user-interface/policy-workflow-step-11.md

               //  "did-documents".
               //  "vp-documents".
               //  "approve".
-              //  "root-authorities" - list of users with the RootAuthority role.
+              //  "root-authorities" - list of users with the Standard Registry role.
               "dataType": "vc-documents",
               // Custom filters, based on any existing fields.
               "filters": {